ltnublet/Drexel.Configurables/README.md

    `IConfigurator`, `IConfiguration`, and `IMapping`.)
 Some simple contract classes are also included, such as `ConfigurationRequirementType` and `CollectionInfo`.
 3. `Drexel.Configurables`: Implements the contracts defined by `Drexel.Configurables.Contracts` with some canonical defaults.
-The canonical implementations are designed to function in simplel use-cases. **This is probably the package you're interested in.**
+The canonical implementations are designed to function in simple use-cases. **This is probably the package you're interested in.**

 Other noteable projects include:
 * `Drexel.Configurables.Sample`: Sample project demonstrating a simple example of using `Drexel.Configurables`.
 * `Drexel.Configurables.Tests`: Contains the tests for the `Drexel.Configurables` namespace. ~92% code coverage.